X-LANCE/Mobile-Env/docs/task-definition-en.md

 satisfied, *i.e.*, the combinator can be triggered only if all the prerequisite nodes have been triggered ever.
 This mechanism is designed to handle the temporal sequence of the steps in the multi-step tasks.
-If the prerequisites are satisfied, the combinator will decide the triggering according the triggering flag of its child nodes.
-To be specific, the `Or` combinator will be triggered once one of its children is triggered while the `And` combinator will be triggered only all its children is triggered and the `SINGLE` combinator will follow the state of its sole child.
+If the prerequisites are satisfied, the combinator will decide the triggering according to the triggering flag of its child nodes.
+To be specific, the `Or` combinator will be triggered once one of its children is triggered, while the `And` combinator will be triggered only all its children are triggered, and the `SINGLE` combinator will follow the state of its sole child.
 If the combinator is triggered, the signals will be applied to its parent as well.
 The signals will be processed level by level and be aggregated to the root node.
 Then the root node will pass it to the slot and the slot will send it as a feedback to the agent.

 ![A Demo Event Tree](images/demo-event-tree.png)